socketio/socket.io-website/source/docs/v2/handling-cors.md

 As of Socket.IO v2, the server will automatically add the necessary headers in order to support [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS)

+**Update**: starting from Socket.IO [2.4.0](/blog/socket-io-2-4-0/), CORS is now disabled by default and you have to explicitly enable it.

 The `origins` option should be used to provide a list of authorized domains:

 ```js